 Myspace was never a real company.
 It was a part of a larger marketing company.
 In truth, they wanted Myspace as a way to gather users in one place so they could advertise products to them.
 They saw the number of hours users spent on Friendster and realized that they could use that as a way to collect potential customers.
 Compare this to Facebook, where the user experience came first.

-The purchase of Myspace by News Corp was a big factor in the failure of the website.
-Ru[ert Murdoch quickly lost interest in the platform, and the corporations’ old fashioned business style was stifling for a company that desperately needed the fresh innovation of a startup mentality.
+The purchase of Myspace by Murdoch’s company was a big factor in the failure of the social networking website.
+Rupert Murdoch quickly lost interest in the platform, and the corporations’ old fashioned business style was stifling for a company that desperately needed the fresh innovation of a startup mentality.

 Poor Public Image